whatmakeart/experiments-in-electronic-arts/content/modules/01-basic-electronics-introduction/1-5-Arduino-Blink/index.md

 ```

-More information about this example blink code from Arduino is available on the [Ardunio Website](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink)
+More information about this example blink code from Arduino is available on the [Arduino Website](https://www.arduino.cc/en/Tutorial/BuiltInExamples/Blink)

 ## Let's Try